joelhoelting/react-timer/README.md

 ## React Timer

-React times is a pomodoro timer inpsired by a timer I frequently use: [tomato-timer.com](tomato-timer.com).
-I liked many of the features of that timer but I wanted to implement features that I felt would be useful.
-It was a fun challenge to implement all of the features from that timer in a new project.
-Perfect project for a state-based Javascript library like React.
+React Timer is a desktop-first pomodoro timer inpsired by a timer I frequently use: [tomato-timer.com](https://tomato-timer.com).
+It's also my first React project.
+I liked many of the features of that timer but I wanted to implement other features that I felt would be useful.

 #### Features
 1. Settings for Custom Pomodoro & Break Intervals